DataDog/documentation/content/en/opentelemetry/agent/install_agent_with_collector.md

 Follow this guide to install the Datadog Agent with the OpenTelemetry Collector using Helm.

-<div class="alert alert-info">If your application is already instrumented with the OTel SDK or if you want to build a Datadog Agent image with additional OpenTelemetry components, read <a href="/opentelemetry/agent/agent_with_custom_components">Use Custom OpenTelemetry Components with Datadog Agent</a>.<br>For a list of components included by default, see <a href="#included-components">Included components</a>.</div>
+<div class="alert alert-info">If your application is already instrumented with the OpenTelemetry SDK or if you want to build a Datadog Agent image with additional OpenTelemetry components, read <a href="/opentelemetry/agent/agent_with_custom_components">Use Custom OpenTelemetry Components with Datadog Agent</a>.<br>For a list of components included by default, see <a href="#included-components">Included components</a>.</div>

 ## Requirements